 We were absolutely delighted when Premier Inn invited us as a family to stay in their Lewins Mead Hotel in Bristol.
-It’s the best compliment to a blogger when you are able to build a relationship with a brand you love like this.
+It’s the best compliment a blogger can have when you are able to build a relationship with a brand you love like this.
 You might remember, I recently stayed at Premier Inn Stansted Airport before my trip to Venice very recently and had a great experience.
 Staying with Premier Inn really added to my holiday experience, but as you know, I wasn’t travelling with my family on that occasion.

 This time around, myself, my husband and my 2 young daughters were going to be spending the night at Premier Inn on our way to Bluestone National Park Resort in Wales.
 This resort is located in Pembrokeshire in Wales, which is a beautiful part of the world, but also quite a distance from Nottingham.